 The source of the bubbles in beverages depends on the beverage.

-To produce an alcoholic beverage you start water in which there is a dissolved carbohydrate (a starch or sugar).
-In the case of wine, the carbohydrate is usually grape juice; for beer or ale, barley or wheat; and for hard liquor, potatoes, grain, sugarcane or just about anything you can imagine.
+To produce an alcoholic beverage you first dissolve a carbohydrate (a starch or sugar) in water.
+In the case of wine, the carbohydrate is usually grape juice.
+For beer or ale, barley or wheat.
+And for hard liquor, potatoes, grain, sugarcane or just about anything you can imagine.

 sugar –> ethanol + carbon dioxide

-In the case of beer and ale, fermentation occurs in a tank where pressure can build up; much of the carbon dioxide stays dissolved in the liquid, causing it to be carbonated.
-Bubbles are considered a desirable feature of these drinks.
+In the case of beer and ale, fermentation occurs in a tank where pressure can build up.
+Much of the carbon dioxide stays dissolved in the liquid as carbonation.
+Quaffers consider bubbles to be a desirable feature of these drinks.

 Bubble Science 3: How Fast Do the Bubbles Come Out?

 The bubbles in champagne are dissolved in the wine.
 Bubble science tells us that they are not in a hurry to come out.
-Microscopic bubbles form within the wine, but if they are surrounded by wine they tend to grow slowly if at all.
+Microscopic bubbles form within the wine, but when surrounded by wine they tend to grow slowly if at all.
 Thus a champagne glass of infinite size (try imagining that!) will not look very bubbly at all.

 Everything changes when you introduce an irregularity.
 What kind of irregularity am I talking about?

 – If you pour champagne too rapidly, you generate turbulence, eddies in the wine right down to the microscopic level.
 The same thing happens when you shake up a soft drink before opening it.
-These eddies are “rough places” where micro-bubbles are exposed to pockets of air that help them grow rapidly.
+These eddies are “rough places” where micro-bubbles encounter pockets of air that help them grow rapidly.

 – Even the boundary, that is, the internal surface of the glass, is another type of irregularity.